 What kinds of studies are there?

-The only real downside to Prolific Academic is that you have to be quick to find the surveys.
-Most have limited spaces, ranging from between 10 up to several hundred.
+The only downside to Prolific is that you have to find the surveys quickly.
+Most have limited spaces, ranging from 10 up to several thousand.
 And when you have tens of thousands of potential participants, they can fill up quickly.

-Holiday times can be fairly quiet for surveys.
+Holiday times can be pretty quiet for surveys.
 As the majority are written by students, most won’t be at university and you will see a drop in your earning potential.
-So if you join during the summer, don’t be too disheartened, late July and August can be a little quiet.
+So if you join during the summer, don’t be too disheartened, late July and August can be slow.